sydneguevara/sydneguevara/content/about.md

 title: About
 ---

-I am a molecular biologist specialized in plant genetic engineering from the University of British Columbia.
-My primary interests include bioinformatics, biochemistry, and statistics.
-On this site, you will find information about my research and computational tools I have developed.
-This webpage is also available in Spanish.
-My goal is to contribute to the advancement of plant biotechnology in Latin American countries by making my scientific work accessible to Spanish-speaking communities.
+Hi!
+I’m a molecular biologist with a big passion for using genetic engineering and computational tools to solve real-world problems.
+I completed my Master’s in Chemical Ecology at the University of Alberta and earned my PhD in Tree Molecular Biology at the University of British Columbia.

+Most of my research has focused on engineering plants to produce high-value industrial compounds.
+Along the way, I’ve worked with techniques like CRISPR-Cas9, RNAseq, HPLC, and GC-MS. I love combining hands-on lab work with computational tools to drive innovation in plant biotechnology.

+On this site, you’ll find an overview of my research, some of the computational tools I’ve developed, and a personal blog where I share thoughts about plants, science, and the cool things we can create with them 🌿

+This space is also my way of giving back: I’m committed to making my work available to Spanish-speaking communities who are curious about science and biotech.
+The site is fully bilingual, and I hope it helps inspire more innovation and collaboration in Latin America and beyond.

+What gets me excited?
+Bioinformatics, biochemistry, synthetic biology, plant genetic engineering, stats, and anything that blends biology with real-world applications.